12. Models and Tests That Change Decisions

 The goal is not perfect correlation before every move; the goal is honest confidence for the next dated decision.

-A thermal model for a power-electronics module predicted the switching-stage case temperature would hold at 83 °C at full duty — safely below the 85 °C thermal case temperature limit.
+A thermal model for a power-electronics module predicted the switching-stage case temperature would hold at 73 °C at full duty — safely below the 75 °C thermal case temperature limit.
 The chamber test measured 78 °C steady-state.
 The team's first interpretation was that the chamber was measuring something different than the model.
 The calibration finding was narrower: the model's contact-resistance boundary condition assumed a thermal-grease application that the actual mounting jig could not deliver.
-The jig had been designed for a different module family.
+The jig had been designed for a different module with different interface geometry — it had been on the test floor for three years, and nobody had updated the boundary-condition assumption when the module changed.
 The model was correct given its boundary condition.
 The boundary condition was wrong given the actual assembly.
-One boundary-condition correction and a re-run later, the model predicted 79 °C — matching the chamber within measurement uncertainty.
-The requirement revised to 78 °C — a controlled update: the boundary-condition correction is the evidence, the new value is documented with a named owner, and the baseline moves.
+Treating the model and the chamber as independent confidence votes is what stretched this out: a full week of "the chamber must be wrong" before anyone examined the boundary condition.
+One boundary-condition correction and a re-run later, the model predicted 79 °C — matching the chamber within measurement uncertainty, a delta of one degree where there had been five.
+What changed was not the model and not the chamber but one entry in the boundary-condition log: the contact-resistance value, now traced to a direct measurement on this module instead of carried over from a different one.
+The requirement revised to 78 °C — a controlled update: the correction is the evidence, the new value is documented with a named owner, and the baseline moves.

 That revision is a controlled evidence update — the requirement baseline moves only when evidence satisfies predeclared criteria and the rationale is documented.